AIComputing101/gpu-programming-101/modules/module8/content.md

 # Module 8: Domain-Specific Applications - Comprehensive Guide

-> Environment note: The examples and integrations in this module assume Docker images with CUDA 12.9.1 and ROCm latest are used for consistent library/tool availability.
+> Environment note: The examples and integrations in this module assume Docker images with CUDA 12.9.1 (Ubuntu 22.04) and ROCm 7.0 (Ubuntu 24.04) are used for consistent library/tool availability.
+Includes Thrust and MIOpen support.

 ## Introduction